Welcome to the Studio

 I mean I still have flirtations with other styles and ways of making, usually in the summer months for some reason, like a cat distracted by a laser light every now and then I have a mad flurry of making traditional Japanese pottery instead of my usual makes, and I love it while I’m doing it, but then it passes and I fall back on comfortable ground and make some mugs with teeth on them or a house or crumbling archway.

-When I’m not potting I’m usually with my children, husband, the cat and dog and we’re making a mess in the kitchen or gaming in our bedroom.
+When I’m not potting, I’m usually with my children, husband, the cat and dog and we’re making a mess in the kitchen or gaming in our bedroom or making something for our shop.

-I have a very supportive husband who runs our Shop in Northumberland and two lovely slightly stinky children (4 and 7) as well as the puppa and Twig the kitten, she is a lunatic whose floof is so extensive she looks like she’s wearing old-fashioned bloomers on her back legs.
-She is very VERY sassy and even though she has been with us a year now, puppa is still not convinced.
-We love to cook, make and craft when we are home together (I’m making this sound like we are one of those beautifully curated Instagram families that somehow seem to still have clean children, and white walls but do fingerprinting and baking every night after school before homework, healthy snacks, a wholefood home cooked dinner then stories before bed ha, that we are not!) the kids bloody love chicken nuggets, the dog steals the cat’s food daily, I regularly forget the kid’s homework and all love a bit of screen time, more than we should, but also we are only human and sometimes you can’t beat being sat on the sofa together eating (tesco own, it’s the best, trust me we’ve done the testing for you) sweet and salty popcorn while all playing games on our own devices (the smallest grown plays with the biggest grown on the PlayStation ha) all things in moderation I suppose.
+I have a very supportive husband with whom I run our shop in Northumberland, and two lovely, slightly stinky children (6 and 8), as well as the puppa and Twig the kitten, who is a lunatic whose floof is so extensive she looks like she’s wearing old-fashioned bloomers on her back legs.
+She is very, very sassy, and even though she has been with us a couple of years now, puppa is still not convinced.
+We love to cook, make and craft when we are home together (I’m making this sound like we are one of those beautifully curated Instagram families that somehow seem to still have clean children, and white walls but do fingerprinting and baking every night after school before homework, healthy snacks, a wholefood home cooked dinner then stories before bed ha, that we are not!) the kids bloody love chicken nuggets, the dog steals the cat’s food daily, I regularly forget the kid’s homework and we all love a bit of screen time, more than we should, but also we are only human and sometimes you can’t beat being sat on the sofa together eating sweet and salty popcorn (tesco own, it’s the best, trust me we’ve done the testing for you) all playing games on our own devices (the smallest grown plays with the biggest grown on the PlayStation ha) all things in moderation I suppose.

-My favourite game you ask?
+My favourite game, you ask?
 The Witcher 3.
-Still, I don’t care how long ago it came out, I will re-play that game until the new one comes out.
-I also love board games, my Switch, watching YouTubers game (I can highly recommend Gab Smolders) and coop gaming with the husband.
+Still, I don’t care how long ago it came out; I will replay that game until the new one comes out.
+I also love DnD, playing and listening to/ watching actual play, board games, my Switch, watching YouTubers game (I can highly recommend Gab Smoulders) and coop gaming with the husband.

 What’s the blog about then?
 I don’t know if I’m honest.
-My plans are to hopefully create a monthly one that is like a What’s the crack this month, and then some additional make ones, so maybe every couple of weeks?
+My plans are to hopefully create a monthly one that is like a What’s the crack this month, what have we been making, what’s coming up next month, what is growing, maybe some fun crafts, who knows, let’s see where it takes us?